 Discuss this potential issue with your plastic surgeon if you are considering having additional children.

-Breast Implant Revision and Removal Surgery
+Implant Revision and Removal Surgery

 Breast implant revision is a way to return your breasts to how they were before the breast augmentation surgery.
 Your breast implants could be revised or they may be totally removed.